 - The top 13 Boutique hotel in San Miguel de Allende

-Mexico is also one of the most incredible destinations for diving.
-We have Cozumel, right on the Mesoamerican reef and we also have the sea of Cortes, the world’s aquarium. \You can dive with whale sharks and bull sharks from Playa del Carmen and see the white shark from a cage from Isla Guadalupe.
+Mexico is also one of the most incredible diving destinations.
+We have Cozumel, right on the Mesoamerican reef, and we also have the Sea of Cortes, the world’s aquarium. \You can dive with whale and bull sharks from Playa del Carmen and see the white shark from a cage from Isla Guadalupe.

 The best diving sites in Cozumel